HariSekhon/DevOps-Bash-tools/README.md

 - `github_*.sh` - [GitHub](https://github.com/) API scripts:
   - `github_api.sh` - queryies the GitHub [API](https://docs.github.com/en/rest/reference).
 Can infer GitHub user, repo and authentication token from local checkout or environment (`$GITHUB_USER`, `$GITHUB_TOKEN`)
   - `github_foreach_repo.sh` - executes a templated command for each non-fork GitHub repo, replacing the `{user}` and `{repo}` in each iteration
+  - `github_actions_runner.sh` - Generates a GitHub Actions Runner token for the given Repo or Organization via the GitHub API and then runs a Dockerized GitHub Actions runner with the appropriate configuration
-  - `github_actions_runner.sh` - downloads, configures and runs a local GitHub Actions Runner
+  - `github_actions_runner_local.sh` - downloads, configures and runs a local GitHub Actions Runner for Linux or Mac
   - `github_runners.sh` - lists GitHub Actions runners
   - `github_workflows.sh` - lists GitHub Actions workflows for a given repo (or auto-infers local repository)
   - `github_workflow_runs.sh` - lists GitHub Actions workflow runs for a given workflow id or name